How to use mutual TLS

 Step 3: Configure your client software to use the certificate during the TLS handshake

-When your application calls an API that requires an X.509 client certificate, you must configure your software so it can use the private key and certificate.
+Before your application can call the API, you should configure your software to use the private key and certificate.